 In contrast to integrated solutions, interface solutions connect the web store to the ERP via many interfaces.
 The web store has its own table structure that needs to be synchronized with the ERP.

 The data from the ERP is therefore delayed and not displayed in real-time in the web store.
-There is the constant need to maintain two systems.
+There is a constant need to maintain two systems.

 The interface solution offers all functions, including integration to the ERP.
 The big difference with this solution is that it’s connected by integrations.
 Therefore, this solution brings with it the same challenges as connectors and shopping cart software.

-SAP CX (aka SAP Hybris) falls under this type of integration.
-SAP CX (Hybris), for the enterprise market, is associated with extremely high costs and, according to Forrester, it’s only suitable for companies with a high level of technical knowledge.
+SAP Commerce Cloud (aka SAP Hybris) falls under this type of integration.
+SAP Commerce (Hybris), for the enterprise market, is associated with extremely high costs and, according to Forrester, it’s only suitable for companies with a high level of technical knowledge.

 For a visual representation of this issue, check out the video below: